The 15 best movies on ITVX you can stream for free in March 2026

 To be fair, no one can blame you if you’ve never thought to check out its film library.

-If you’re not using ITVX to catch up with the likes of After the Flood and Betrayal, you’re probably watching Netflix movies or using other streamers.
+If you’re not using ITVX to catch up with the likes of Betrayal and The Lady, you’re probably watching Netflix movies or using other streamers.

 However, not only does ITVX have brilliant movies, but they’re all completely free to stream!